saif580/Shopify-JSON-LD-Generator/README.md

     npm run dev -- --tunnel-url ngrok-generated-URL:port_number
     ```

-The application will be accessible at http://localhost:3000 in your web browser.
+The application will be accessible at the generator URL in your web browser.

 ## Usage